-LRTP 2045 Goal The Greater Peoria Area will have a safe, balanced, regional, and multi-modal transportation system that creates an attainable and economically sustainable solution to connect communities to Areas of Opportunity, increase access, maintain infrastructure, and enhance environmental justice for current residents and future generations.
-Public Health Promote active, healthy living in our region by striving for safety, security, and accessibility in our transportation system.
-Mobility & Connectivity Enable people, goods, and information to travel efficiently throughout, to, and from our region.
-Economy Maintain a transportation system that builds prosperity throughout our region.
-Freight Provide strategic direction for freight movements to, from, and within our region's transportation system Environment Support the preservation of natural resources, build environmental resiliency, and improve quality of life through our transportation decisions.
+LRTP 2045 Goal

+The Greater Peoria Area will have a safe, balanced, regional, and multi-modal transportation system that creates an attainable and economically sustainable solution to connect communities to Areas of Opportunity, increase access, maintain infrastructure, and enhance environmental justice for current residents and future generations.

+current restaents and rature generations.
+Public Health Mobility & Connectivity Economy Freight Environment Promote active, healthy living in our region by striving for safety, security, and accessibility in our transportation system.
+Enable people, goods, and information to travel efficiently throughout, to, and from our region.
+Maintain a transportation system that builds prosperity throughout our region.
+Provide strategic direction for freight movements to, from, and within our region's transportation system Support the preservation of natural resources, build environmental resiliency, and improve quality of life through our transportation decisions.